All Products

 No

-The data type after the row is successfully written.
-Only the primary key can be returned.
-This parameter is mainly used by the auto-increment primary key column feature.
+The type of data to return after a successful write.
+Only returning the primary key is supported, primarily for the auto-increment primary key column feature.

 transaction_id